-Jodi Bromberg has been a part of InterfaithFamily since October 1, 2013—the day that the Pew Report on Jewish Americans came out—and became (what 18Doors was called at the time), InterfaithFamily’s CEO in 2015.
+Jodi Bromberg has been a part of 18Doors since October 1, 2013—the day that the Pew Report on Jewish Americans came out—and became (what 18Doors was called at the time), InterfaithFamily’s CEO in 2015.
 She has written for numerous publications, and spoken at conferences, synagogues and Jewish institutions around the country about the importance of creating comfortable, inclusive spaces for interfaith families in Jewish life.
 Jodi lives outside of Boston with her wife and three children, where she remains a diehard New York Yankees fan.
-Prior to joining InterfaithFamily, Jodi was a corporate attorney in the Philadelphia area, and is a proud graduate of the University of Pennsylvania and the Temple University Beasley School of Law.
+Prior to joining 18Doors, Jodi was a corporate attorney in the Philadelphia area, and is a proud graduate of the University of Pennsylvania and the Temple University Beasley School of Law.

-As Director of the Rukin Rabbinic Fellowship, Rabbi Frisch is proud to work with a select group of rabbis throughout the US and Canada who provide programs, workshops and other services for interfaith couples and families.
+As Director of the Rukin Rabbinic Fellowship, Rabbi Frisch is proud to work with a select group of rabbis from throughout North America who are committed to doing their absolute best in serving interfaith couples and families.
 Her own practices for working with people in interfaith relationships have evolved from what she has learned alongside the fellows, as well as from what she has learned from the fellows.
 Rabbi Frisch believes strongly that diversity and inclusion are good for the Jewish people and she is committed to helping individuals, couples and families of all kinds to feel comfortable doing Jewish and engaging with the Jewish community.
 Rabbi Frisch is married to Rabbi Seth Frisch, with whom she has three children: Benji (who is married to Emuna), Noah and Tali.
 She enjoys doing yoga; taking her two rescue dogs, Bo and Frankie, for walks; and traveling with her family.
 In early 2022, Rabbi Frisch started the Facebook Group Mazel Pups, for people who are Jewish or Jew-ish (however they define it) and love dogs.
 You can follow along on Instagram @mazelpups.

-As the Outreach and Engagement Manager for the Boston Innovation Hub, it’s Molly’s passion to connect interfaith couples in the Boston area to resources and tools unlocking aspects of Jewish culture and traditions.
+As Director of Community Engagement and Special Projects, it’s Molly’s passion to connect interfaith couples in her community to resources and tools unlocking aspects of Jewish culture and traditions.
 With a passion for food and drink, Molly enjoys visiting the numerous breweries in the Boston area, plus baking and cooking at home.
 Kugel is one of her favorite foods, and is one of the few ways she will tolerate raisins.
 She especially loves hearing her friends who have never had kugel try to pronounce the word.

 Mike is passionate to be part of an organization that is helping to strengthen the Jewish community and celebrate the diversity and inclusion of interfaith families.
-As director of development, he supports the financial aspects of 18Doors and its mission, including communication and collaboration with funders.
+As Chief Advancement Officer, he supports the financial aspects of 18Doors and its mission, including communication and collaboration with funders.
 During his free time, Mike enjoys spending quality time with his wife, their two kids, and his labradoodle, Callie.
 He loves gardening and dabbles in photography.
 Mike’s favorite dishes are spinach fila and a traditional Egyptian soup called Molokheya.

 Rabbi Malka Packer-Monroe is deeply committed to helping interfaith couples and their families find deeper meaning in both their spiritual and daily lives.
 As a rabbi, educator, and director at 18Doors in Atlanta, she is proud to provide interfaith workshops, programming, and counseling, along with officiating weddings and baby naming ceremonies.
 Rabbi Packer-Monroe was ordained from the Reconstructionist Rabbinical College in 2014.
-She and her wife welcomed a baby in July 2019, their second baby in April 2022, and are enjoying time together as a family.
+She and her wife welcomed their first baby in July 2019, their second baby in April 2022, and are enjoying time together as a family.

 Utilizing her technical skills and community outreach experience, Robin is passionate about connecting interfaith couples and families with the resources and support they need.
 As a program manager and Saleforce guru at 18Doors, she is proud to collaborate with the Rukin Rabbinic Fellowship team and its mission.
 During her free time, Robin enjoys spending time with her husband of 20 years, their two children, and four cats.
 She loves playing tennis, reading, watching Philly sports with her children, and cooking delicious Jewish recipes from Gil Marks’ cookbooks.